 1. 2 Resorts in 1

 Since we have visited Sandals Grande Antigua twice, we have had the chance to stay in both the Caribbean Beachfront Village and the Mediterranean Oceanview Village.
-They are both completely different but each adds its unique design to the tropical landscape of the resort.
+They are both completely different but each adds its unique design to the tropical, Caribbean landscape of the resort.

 Caribbean Beachfront Village

-We stayed on this side of the couples only resort for our honeymoon in 2011 for 10 nights.
+We booked 10 nights for our honeymoon to Antigua.
 The staff upgraded us to a Caribbean Honeymoon Grande Luxe Poolside Walkout Room.
-I would have categorized it as a garden view room with access to a pool, but you wouldn’t know that unless you were at the resort.
+I would categorize it as a garden view room with access to a small pool.

 Mediterranean Oceanview Village

-We decided to try something different on our second visit to Antigua and Barbuda.
-We stayed on the “party” side of the property in a Mediterranean Club Level Suite with balcony.
-While the building was set quite far back from the ocean, it did have a view.
+On our second visit to Antigua and Barbuda we stayed on the “party” side of the resort in a Mediterranean Club Level Suite with balcony.
+While the building was set far back from the ocean, it did have a view.

 The Mediterranean Village contains the large party pool where you can indulge yourself at the swim up bar, take part in the daily games or play a game of table tennis or croquet with your spouse.
-It’s close to the beach so if you want to take a walk or swim in the ocean, it’s right there.
+It’s close to the beach too!

-We spent most of our time at the party pool and felt like our room was quite convenient.
-We could freshen up whenever we wanted to.
-Plus, there were a couple restaurants handy.
-Marios Restaurant for second breakfast, Bella Napoli for gluten free pizza at lunchtime and Cafe de Paris for an afternoon coffee.
+We spent most of our time at the party pool.
+The Mediterranean Village room was convenient for freshening up.
+Plus, a couple restaurants are close by.
+Marios Restaurant for breakfast, Bella Napoli for gluten free pizza and Cafe de Paris for an afternoon coffee.

 2. Long Beautiful Beach

-As of 2019, we have visited 5 Sandals Resorts.
-Sandals Grande Antigua has the best beach we’ve seen so far.
+As of 2023, we have 8 Sandals Resorts vacations stamped in our passports.
+Sandals Grande Antigua has the best walkable beach we’ve seen so far.
 It is located on Antigua’s best beach, Dickenson Bay.
 If you like to walk, it’s a little under 2 miles of gorgeous white sand.

 4. Expansive Property

 One of the distinguishing features of this all-inclusive resort is how large it is.
-With 27 acres of lush, landscaped terrain, everywhere you look is “Instagram-worthy”. ha ha.
-We have walked the property many, many times and there are still nooks and crannies we’ve missed!
+With 27 acres of lush, landscaped terrain, everywhere you look is “Instagram-worthy”.
+We have walked the property many, many times and there are still romantic nooks and crannies we’ve missed!